-- May use Road Movement. - May changes facing any number of hexsides per activation by paying the appropriate movement costs, with no penalty. - May not slide: may not move sideways. - May not use Reverse Movement (move its rear hex). - May not About Face (change its rear hexside to its front).
+May changes facing any number of hexsides per activation by paying the appropriate movement costs, with no penalty.

+May not slide: may not move sideways.

+- May not use Reverse Movement (move its rear hex). - May not About Face (change its rear hexside to its front).